-To identify the contribution of using different inputs, we formulate four different tasks.
-Each of them is supposed to generate related work $Y = (y_1, y_2, ..., y_L)$, where $y_i$ is the i-th token of the related work section with the length $L$.
+A system is provided with (1) a combination $X$ of content types, including abstracts and full texts of the target paper (excluding the related work section) and its cited papers, (2) a target length $L$, and (3) information on whether the output should follow a structured format with subsections or a plain unstructured form.

-A system is provided with input $X$, target length $L$, and information on whether the target is supposed to have a form with subsections.
-We provide target length and subsection information because they are subjective decisions of an author rather than a feature of the input text.
+Using these inputs, the task is to generate related work $Y = (y_1, y_2, ..., y_L)$, where $y_i$ is the i-th token of the related work section with the length $L$.
+Target length and subsection information are provided because they are subjective decisions of an author rather than a feature of the input text.